ElinVS/ElinVS/README.md

 <h3 align="left">  I'm a junior software developer who is interested in front end and user focused design.
 Enthusiast of simple things and clean code.
 Happy to be here! </h3>

-👩‍💻 I'm currently immersed in a 16 week professional software development course at CodeClan (a digital skills academy based in Scotland) which has thought me to celebrate small wins, how much you can learn (and forget) in a short time and errors are your friend!
+👩‍💻 I'm currently immersed in a 16 week professional software development course at CodeClan (a digital skills academy based in Scotland) which has thought me to celebrate small wins, how much you can learn (and forget) in a short time and that errors are your friend!

 :seedling: I'm currently learning everything